bbw7561135/Simulation-and-Modelling/README.md

 # agents
+## bird_flock
+WIP: Simulates bird's flocking by minimising a utility function to allow the birds to change heading and velocity.
 ## conway_game_of_life
 Creates an animation of Conway's Game of Life.
 Currently there are only two masks to use in the grid.
 More will eventually be implemented when I have the time to do it.
+## traffic flow
+WIP: Simulates the flow of traffic on a multiple-lane road.

 # molecular-dynamics
 ## co_molecule